Overview ↑ Back to top

 - Find a host that allows CBD and other hemp-derived products.
 WordPress.com does not currently allow sites to sell these products online.

-- Find a payment provider that allows sale of hemp-derived products.
-If you apply for and are approved by Square, you can also take advantage of other services offered by Automattic, such as Jetpack, WooCommerce Shipping, and WooCommerce Tax.
+- Find a payment provider that allows the sale of hemp-derived products.
+If you apply for and are approved by Square or Viva Wallet, you can also take advantage of other services offered by Automattic, such as Jetpack, WooCommerce Shipping, and WooCommerce Tax.

 - Check with your bank to confirm you can accept deposits from your payment provider for these products.